All Episodes

 We are clear about why we are in this, Harris told people as she's planning to run for California governor.

-So they're going to sell it all for pennies on the dollars, thinking that you know they're hurting Trump when they're really hurting the American people because we're gonna have to buy new parts.
+So they're going to sell it all for pennies on the dollars, thinking that they're hurting Trump when they're really hurting the American people because we're going to have to buy new parts.

-When these parts I'm sure are would be perfectly fine to use.
+And these parts, I'm sure, would be perfectly fine to use.

 They're hiring all these people in the DOJ.